 SERVICE TO THE WIDER COMMUNITY IS A KEY PART OF BRENTWOOD LIFE, AND ALL STUDENTS BECOME ACTIVELY INVOLVED IN HELPING THOSE IN NEED.

-The Upper School Service Learning Program is designed to educate students about how our participation in and service to our community is integrally linked to their work in the classroom.
+The Upper School Service Learning Program is designed to educate students about how civic responsibility and social justice are integrally linked to their work in the classroom.
 The goal of the program is to tie their academic learning to real world issues and community needs, instilling in our students a sense that their actions can positively affect the world around them.
 Service Learning reinforces our core values of civic responsibility and ethical character development.

 Goals of the Upper School Program

-- Students gain a greater understanding of their community and themselves as contributing, caring human beings.
+- Students gain a greater understanding of community and themselves as contributing, caring human beings.

 - Students develop leadership and team-building skills.